-Why Exfiltrate data?
+Why Exfiltrate Data?

 There is a vast and varied amount of reasons why attackers need to exfiltrate data.
-And it’s indeed not a coincidence that almost all attackers, especially in enterprise environments, end up doing some form of it.
+And it's not a coincidence that almost all attackers, especially in enterprise environments, end up doing some form of it.

 If one considers the example of industrial espionage, it follows perhaps the most straightforward reasoning.
 Research, commercial secrets, and various other data types are valuable to competitors, or as it happens far more often, nation-state actors want to increase the competitiveness of domestic enterprises.